-My favorite test when checking whether the online college is legit or not is checking them on LinkedIn.
+My favorite test when checking whether an online college is legit or not is checking it on LinkedIn.

 Here are some other quick facts about Franklin you might want to check out before we talk about it further: